 - Early Intervention Handbook for Providers: Provides information on the program policies, descriptions of services and billing codes for providers.

 - Illinois Sound Beginnings: A parent-friendly website designed to provide information and resources to families of children who are deaf or hard of hearing.

-- Toolkit for Primary Care Providers Caring for Adults with Intellectual and Developmental Disabilities: This website will give providers electronic access to best practice tools and enable them to more readily serve adults with intellectual or other developmental disabilities.
+- Toolkit for Primary Care Providers: Health Care for Adults with Intellectual and Developmental Disabilities: This website provides best practice tools to help providers more readily serve adults with intellectual or other developmental disabilities.